csinva/csinva.github.io/_notes/ai/fairness_sts.md

     - technologies which are inherently political, regardless of use
       - ex.
 "If man, by dint of his knowledge and inventive genius has subdued the forces of nature, the latter avenge themselves upon him by subjecting him, insofar as he employs them, to a veritable despotism independent of all social organization."
       - attempts to justify strong authority on the basis of supposedly necessary conditions of technical practice have an ancient history.

 - [Disembodied Machine Learning: On the Illusion of Objectivity in NLP](https://openreview.net/pdf?id=fkAxTMzy3fs)

 - [less work for mother](https://www.americanheritage.com/less-work-mother) (cowan 1987) - technologies that seem like they save time rarely do (although they increase "productivity")

+- [The Concept of Function Creep](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3547903) - “Function creep denotes an imperceptibly transformative and therewith contestable change in a data-processing system’s proper activity.”